mjspriggs/overview/glossary/glossary.md

 ### node
 {: #x2003286}

-A device on a blockchain network that maintains a copy of the blockchain.
+- A member of a cluster that runs as a container or virtual machine on shared hardware.
+- A physical component of the blockchain network infrastructure, namely a peer, Certificate Authority (CA), or ordering node.

 ## O